arcosuc3m/grppi/doc/reduce.md

 # Reduce pattern

-The **reduce** pattern applies an operation to every element in one data set, generating a new output element.
-The operation has to be composed of a reduce operator, that, by definition, can be computed in parallel.
+The **reduce** pattern is a data pattern that combines all the values in a data set using a binary combination operation.

 The interface to the **reduce** pattern is provided by function `grppi::reduce()`.
 As all functions in *GrPPI*, this function takes as its first argument an execution policy.